gleb-siz/recipt_parser/docs/xgb_parser.md

 Considering issues mentioned next steps of model improvement should be:
  - hyperparameter tuning with crossvalidation to find the most appropriate combination
  - further development of features by adding more semantic features
+ - use some recipt clustering by similar structure and use it as a feature for XGB classifier
+- benchmarking with non-ML approach (regex+distance from total keyword) and Deep Learning model (LayoutML) in accuracy and performance.